Connecting Chapters

 To Complete the Task:

-Tip: My Family’s Soybean Farm is a great fit for third – fifth grade classrooms.
+Tip: The Pie That Molly Grew is a great fit for kindergarten-second grade classrooms.

 Choose one activity from your Connecting Chapters binder and a classroom of your choice to complete task three!